SRI-CSL/BayesAdapt/README.md

 # BayesAdapt
-This repo contains the code for the Bayesian adaptation of LLMs.
+BayesAdapt is a library for the Bayesian adaptation of LLMs.

 It acts as the official repo for: